guettli/programming-guidelines/README.md

 I like the "via code" way, because this simplifies your CI/CD.
 You only have one current version which gets deployed to all places.
 Of course this gets a bit more difficult if your change requires a database schema update.

+### Less conditions, less code, less bugs

+I don't know if this is a fake or real, but I guess it is true.
+In [this article from a former Oracle developer](https://news.ycombinator.com/item?id=18442941) you can read the reason why developing on the huge code base is hard.
+It is not the size, it is the amount of flags.

+Flags are nice, but they introduce compexity.
+Every flag is a condition.
+It changes the environment and the simple Input-Processing-Output method does not work any more.
+You have the explicit input and the indirect input from the environment.

+If you can avoid conditions, then do it.
+Conditionless is the goal.

 ------------------------------------------------------------------------